Best Overall Crypto Debit Card

 The card highlights no fees for transactions or annual memberships.
 A simple rewards-earning structure is capped only by spending limits, and users can check their monthly allotment on the Coinbase App.

 What makes the card especially appealing is that it is tied to one of the largest crypto exchanges in the world.
-The debit card links to your Coinbase account and all withdrawals come from there.
+The debit card links to your Coinbase account; all withdrawals come from there.

 To get started, you just need to open a Coinbase account or download the app, load it up with crypto, and then request a debit card.